dpuelz/Quantitative-Reasoning-II/code/leader-assassination.md

 Create a new binary variable named `success` that is equal to 1 if a leader dies from the attack and to 0 if the leader survives.
 Store this new variable as part of the original data frame.
 What is the overall success rate of leader assassination?
+Characterize uncertainty in this estimate.
 Does the result speak to the validity of the assumption that the success of assassination attempts is randomly determined?